MCP HubMCP Hub

 • Reply to existing emails (send immediately or save as draft)

-• Save multiple email attachments to your local system
+• Save multiple attachments from emails to your local system

 • Manage multiple calendars